 Penmanship Guidelines K-12

 - Kindergarten: Students learn manuscript.
-Manuscript is vertical, but the paper placement and pencil grip are the same.
-The slant of the paper has nothing to do with the slant of the script.
+Manuscript is vertical, but the paper placement and pencil grip are the same as cursive.

 - Grade 1: Students practice manuscript and cursive.